 And that was that!
 In part 2 I’ll explain the answers I gave to HMRC, how long the audit lasted and what the outcome was.
 Did I get fined or was I sent straight to jail?
 Come back soon to find out!

 Have you ever been audited?
 How did it go?
 What did HMRC ask you?
 Was it stressful?
 I’d love to hear from you!
 If you spot any errors in this article please get in touch.
-Don’t forget to subscribe on YouTube and remember you can also support the channel via Patreon where you’ll find some extra content that might be useful.
+Don’t forget to subscribe on YouTube and remember you can get access to extra useful content by becoming a site member.
 Please also join our mailing list so we can keep in touch with you outside the world of YouTube.
 We are 100% privacy focused and you can unsubscribe at any time.

 Thank you for supporting this independent website and best of luck on your small business journey!